nirebu/nirebu-2019/README.md

 Not a comprehensive list of things I want to do

-### Code styling

-Styling for embedded blocks of Vue code
+- [ ] Code styling for embedded blocks of Vue code

-### Sitemap
+- [x] Sitemap

-Building a sitemap with @nuxtjs/sitemap

-### Blog pagination and general styling
+- [ ] Blog pagination

-Right now my blog page is really ugly, and need pagination

-### Latest articles component
+- [x] Latest articles component

-To showcase the most recent articles in the home page

-### Last.fm integration

-I want to design a page and some Vue components, consuming data fetched from my [last.fm profile](https://last.fm/user/nirebu/)
+- [ ] Last.fm integration designing a page and some Vue components, consuming data fetched from my [last.fm profile](https://last.fm/user/nirebu/)